 RAM PSUs meet 3.2 requirements

 If you’re looking for PC-based power supplies for your medical devices in production, you’ll be set for the new standard with RAM Technologies power supplies.
-Our PSUs meet 3.2 requirements and we are currently undergoing the certification process.
+Our PFC800PCX and PFC600PCX PSUs meet 3.2 requirements and have been certified.
 Your road to approval should be as smooth as possible, and we want to be an easy step in your journey.